 Being told that you or a loved one has an asbestos-related disease can often bring about an overwhelming feeling of isolation and grief.
 But you are far from alone.
 ADAO is a community of others who have gone through similar experiences and offer their help.
 Furthermore, the organization has organized a list of numerous medical and supportive resources available to you and your family.

 If you have just been diagnosed and want to learn more, ADAO suggests your first visit be to the Asbestos page at the Agency for Toxic Substances website from the Centers for Disease Control and Prevention (CDC).
 There, you can find multiple sources of information and help, including the particularly important “Health Effects” section.

 ADAO urges that you be a part of the community and reach out for support.
 This can often be one of the most important steps in your treatment.
-Visit the ADAO Medical Resources page to find out about online resources such as the Mesothelioma Applied Research Foundation (MARF) and the Association of Cancer Online Resources, Inc. (ACOR) where you can find further support from others living with asbestos-related disease.
+Visit the ADAO Medical Resources page for a list of leading medical centers that offer treatment for asbestos-related diseases and to find out about online resources such as the Mesothelioma Applied Research Foundation (MARF) and the Association of Cancer Online Resources, Inc. (ACOR), where you can find further support from others living with asbestos-related disease.

 If you have been diagnosed with cancer, finding a doctor and treatment facility for your cancer care is an important step to getting the best treatment possible.
 Although the health care system is complex, resources are available to guide you in finding a doctor, getting a second opinion, and choosing a treatment facility.
-Follow the link above to the NCI Cancer Facts Web site for suggestions and information resources to help you with these important decisions.
+Below is a list of resources to help you in your search

 National Cancer Institute (NCI)